Alzheimer’s disease symptoms can vary by stage. They can range from forgetfulness to significant changes in personality and behavior.

 - inability to count backward from 100 by 7s

-A clinician will also look for a decline in areas mentioned in stage 3, but there’s often no change since then.
+A clinician will also look for a decline in areas mentioned in stage 3, but there will often have been no change since then.

 Caregiver support: It’ll still be possible for someone to recall weather conditions, important events, and addresses.
 But they may ask for help with other tasks such as writing checks, ordering food, and buying groceries.

-Caregiver support: They’ll need assistance with daily tasks and can no longer live independently.
+Caregiver support: People will need assistance with daily tasks and can no longer live independently.
 Personal hygiene and eating won’t be an issue yet, but they may have trouble picking the right clothing for the weather or taking care of finances.

 During stage 6, there are five identifiable characteristics that develop over the course of 2 1/2 years.